-To toggle through the types, press [1] until the type you are testing is highlighted.
-When you see the type you are testing, press [2] to select.
+To toggle through the types, press until you reach the type you are testing.
+When you see the type you are testing, press .

-For our example, let us stay at $62.5 \mu m$ multimode fiber.
-After choosing $62.5 \mu m$ fiber, the screen should look like Figure 2-28.
-The top line is reserved for your link name.
-Link setup will be explained in a later unit.
-Lines 2 & 3 contain the information you just entered.
+For our example, let us stay at $62.5~\mu m$ multimode fiber.
+After choosing $62.5~\mu m$ fiber, the screen should look like Figure 2-28.
+The top line is reserved for your site name.
+Site setup will be explained in a later unit.
+Lines 2~& 3 contain the information you just entered.
 The fourth line down shows the absolute decibel reading and the wavelength for the fiber run you are testing.